Summer terms and conditions

 When You apply to study at the University, You will need to demonstrate, at the point of Enrolment, that You have a valid immigration status to undertake the proposed studies.
 This refers to a valid short-term study visa.
 If You fail to demonstrate that You have a valid immigration status the University reserves the right to prevent You from enrolling on the Summer School resulting in You not being able to attend any classes for Your Module until the situation is resolved.
 You will also be asked to leave the UK at the earliest opportunity in order to obtain the correct short-term study visa upon re-entry.

-Your Programme Fees for Your chosen Session or Sessions at the Summer School will be as set out at Fees on Our Website.
+Your Programme Fees for Your chosen Session at the Summer School will be as set out at Fees on Our Website.

 Your remaining Programme Fees must be paid at Registration.
 If You have outstanding Programme Fees at the time of Enrolment, You will not be able to attend classes until all outstanding Programme Fees have been paid.